Fezzzi/Pacman-J-Ultimater/README.md

-# Pacman_Jultimater
+# Pacman-Jultimator
-Pacman Jultimater is a java implementation of classic arcade game Pac Man.
+Pacman Jultimator is a java implementation of classic arcade game Pac Man.

 It was used as final project of java programming course at mff UK.